Sunday, June 26, 2011

 At least the numerous skunks were gone.
 The skunk is the unofficial mascot of the Pisgah Inn; lured by goodies tossed by guests they promenade up and down on the grassy strip where I wanted to observe.
 Not seeing any the previous couple of days, I asked the front desk about the skunk exodus: “Well, we think the bears that have moved into the area have chased ‘em off.”
 Rut-roh!

 Snoopy and his Manfrotto tripod were light enough to carry outside in one piece, and I reckoned that if a black bear or bears made an appearance, I could grab him and head for cover in a hurry.
 Anyhoo, I got Snoopy set up, did a two star alignment, and started in on a sky that was looking more beautiful by the minute.
 The summer Milky Way hovered over the distant mountains and seemed to illuminate them with unearthly brilliance.
+I got my Palm IIIxe PDA out of my pocket, connected it to Snoopy, fired up Astromist, and began touring the late summer sky.

 What did the summer deep sky objects look like in my tiny scope?
 Naturally, the smaller objects looked, well, small, but I could pump the power up enough to tease out a few details in the medium size DSOs, and, given the excellent skies, I was seeing things I didn’t think a 60mm could show me.
 Like M16, and I don’t just mean the star cluster, but the cotton picking Eagle Nebula.
 I even convinced myself that I was seeing a few resolved stars in M13 when I pushed Snoop-doggie-dog to his limit.
 Any way you slice it, I saw more in the few hours before the fog rolled in than I would ever have seen in 10x50s.
 Was I glad I’d brought a telescope with me?
 Was I ever.